Before You Leave

 Additionally, students must bring business casual attire for legal visits and other such occasions.

-Although service is included at most places, people usually do leave a small tip.
+Although service is included in the bill, people usually do leave a small tip.
 It is important to recognize that restaurants are less likely to be accustomed to dietary preferences or restrictions than they are in the US.
 By checking online for dining locales in advance and keeping grocery stores in mind you will be both happy and well-fed.

 Many museums and some services (hair salons, theatres, fast food eateries, etc.) offer a small discount with a valid student ID.
 Please note that many such discounts also require the student to be under a certain age (usually 26).

 The greatest danger to travelers in Greece is probably in the simple process of crossing the street: traffic can be bad even in smaller towns and horrendous in other Greek cities, and accident rates are high.
 So be extremely cautious, even when crossing with a walk light.
 You should remember this precaution even when in Spetses, where private cars are officially banned from the island.

 Nearly 80% of Greece is mountainous, so be prepared to walk among hills.

 Transatlantic flights to Greece typically fly into Athens.
 You will need to book a separate flight from Athens to Rhodes.
 Upon exiting the airport, you will find a taxi stand across the street.
 A taxi will take you to the hotel in about 20 minutes.
 The 2013 price of the ride was 17 EUR.

 It is also possible to get to Rhodes by boat; there are daily departures from the Piraeus Port for all the Dodecanese Islands.
 Usually the boats travel during night and the duration of the travel can vary 13 to 17 hours; prices differ depending on the season, as well as the type of boat .